hdbc/hdbc-sqlite3/README.txt

 SQLite is unable to return the number of modified rows from a table when you run a "DELETE FROM" command with no WHERE clause.

+On the topic of thread safety, SQLite has some limitations, and thus HDBC programs that use SQLite will share those limitations.
+Please see http://www.sqlite.org/faq.html#q8 for more details.

 PREREQUISITES
 -------------